alexhunsley/tca-beam/README.md

 At a minimum, this helper would allow you to quickly create the stubs of a feature or features, with the usual boilerplate/conformance in the View and Reducer stubs.

+More complex ideas:

+* setup of higher order reducer with sub-reducers
+* creation of navigation stacks with subfeatures (perhaps using decoupled navigation)

 ## Implementation

 It's highly desirable that the template files that generate the stubs are tweakable by the user.